-Spotting a sector rotation, when money moves from one sector or group of sectors into another because of the business cycle, "is of the utmost importance," Cramer said.
-As far as he's concerned, it’s one of the key moves investors need to spot before it happens if they want to make money in the market.
+Spotting a sector rotation, when money moves from one sector or group of sectors into another because of the business cycle, is of the utmost importance.
+As far as Cramer is concerned, it’s one of the key moves you need to spot before it happens if you want to make money in the market.

-There are two kinds of companies, cyclical and secular.
-Cyclical businesses do well when the economy is growing fast and the Fed has rates low, but they don't do so well when the economy slows down.
-These are the airlines, autos, raw materials, consumer durables and heavy equipment stocks.
+You've got two kinds of companies out there.
+Cyclical businesses do well when the economy is growing fast, when the Fed has rates low, but they don't do so well when the economy slows down.
+These are airlines, autos, raw materials, consumer durables, heavy equipment, that kind of thing.

 Secular stocks aren't sensitive to the underlying strength or weakness of the economy.
-Think General Mills, Procter & Gamble, Johnson & Johnson or any of the utilities.
-They won't be affected by the cycle because people don't stop eating or taking their medications just because their cash is running low.
+General Mills, Procter & Gamble, Johnson & Johnson, any of the utilities.
+They won't be affected by the cycle because we don't stop buying Band-Aids just because we're low on cash.

-Here's how to play the cycles: At the top of the cycle, before a downturn is coming, maybe because the Fed is raising rates, load up on your secular stocks, Cramer said.
-At the bottom, swap out of all that for some beaten up cyclicals.
-Put simply, when the economy is humming along with high growth, sell cyclicals and buy secular stocks.
-When GDP growth is in the gutter, but it looks like it’s done going down, that’s the time to load up on cyclicals.
+This is how you play the cycles: At the top of the cycle, before you think a downturn is coming, maybe because the Fed is raising rates, you load up on your secular stocks.
+At the bottom, you swap out of all that for some beaten up cyclicals.
+Just so you get this, let’s repeat: When the economy is humming along with high growth, you sell cyclicals and buy secular stocks.
+When our GDP growth is in the gutter, but you think it’s done going down, that’s the time to load up on cyclicals.